IgniteUI/igniteui-xplat-docs/doc/en/components/general-getting-started.md

 <!-- Blazor -->

 ## Step 1 - Create a New Blazor Project
 The steps below describe how to create a new Blazor project.
-If you want to add Ignite UI for Blazor components to an existing application, go to [**Step 2**](#step-2---install-the-ignite-ui-for-blazor-nuget-package).
+If you want to add Ignite UI for Blazor components to an existing application, go to [**Step 2 - Install Ignite UI for Blazor Package**](#step-2---install-ignite-ui-for-blazor-package).

 1 - Start Visual Studio 2019 and click **Create a new project** on the start page, select the **Blazor App** template, and click **Next**.